 Novel Stigmergy Structures in the Internet

-The Web is a vast collection of software multicellular organisms.
+The Web is a vast collection of software organisms.
 Novel stigmergy structures are growing in the Internet and exerting their organizing power in new ways.

 The Linux termite mound The vast messaging structure called the Internet harbors many self-organizing multicellular digital structures.
 More evolve every year.
+And multitudes of "single cell" devices, PCs, laptops, iPod/Pad/Phones, Android smart phones, and various sensor and effector devices communicate with the many digital stigmergy structures discussed below.

 Examples of emergent digital stigmergy structures in the Internet include:

 Note that all of these novel communities are organized around new stigmergy structures, i.e., new digital selves, of a sort that didn’t exist previously.
 Their worldwide scope, speed, and enablement of new kinds of interaction emerge out of the scope, speed, and protean flexibility of the Internet.
-They also typically operate in a climate that is diametrically opposed to the tendencies corporations have to hoard and leverage secret or proprietary knowledge.
+They also typically operate in a climate that is diametrically opposed to the corporate tendencies to hoard and leverage secret or proprietary knowledge.

 Open Internet-based systems mutate and grow by the self-organizing activity of large numbers of users that share a stigmergy structure.
 They mutate and evolve more rapidly than corporate IT infrastructures.
 For example, P2P networks grow organically because their infrastructure grows at the same rate as their “customer” base.
 Each user contributes some resources to the network in exchange for participating in the network.
 Thus Skype, a free VOIP network, grew very rapidly in its early stages with almost no expenditure of its own resources while the Telcos struggled to adapt.
 Similarly, public databases, once accepted in their relevant communities, can grow much more rapidly than can a competing proprietary database.
 Many a bioinformatics startup company has found it impossible to provide proprietary for-fee databases in competition with free public databases.